 Visit the North Carolina Department of Revenue for more information.

-Since some non-residents are prohibited from working in the U.S. and/or being paid compensation, it is imperative that you contact our payroll coordinator or accounts payable coordinator as soon as you are aware that you will be paying a non-U.S. vendor, even for reimbursement of expenses.
+Since some non-residents are prohibited from working in the U.S. and/or being paid compensation, it is imperative that you contact our Payroll Coordinator at x2461 or our Accounts Payable Coordinator at x2206 as soon as you are aware that you will be paying a non-U.S. vendor, even for reimbursement of expenses.
 These regulations apply to Davidson students as well as external vendors.

 We require all visitors (individuals) to complete a foreign national information form to assist our office in researching the payment.
 The information on this form will help us to determine whether payment is legal, and if so, which IRS forms must be completed.
 These forms may include Form W-8 series, Form 8233 or Form W-7.